cvat-ai/cvat/site/content/en/docs/getting_started/overview.md

 ### Annotation tools

-CVAT offers a wide array of annotation tools, each catering to different aspects of image and video labeling:
+CVAT offers a wide range of annotation tools, each catering to different aspects of image and video labeling:

 <!--lint disable maximum-line-length-->